UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team17-plot2code.md

 ---

-> In this work, we will explore code generation task when conditioned on visualization plot as input image.
-Motivated by OpenAI's Codex, this project will allow us to understand the challenges in program synthesis.
+> In this work, we will explore sketch to visualization (line plot, bar graph, pie chart etc) task via image generation as well as code generation.
 This work can be useful to reduce the complexity involved in working with visualization tools such as Matplotlib.
+Also, this project will allow us to understand the challenges in image generation and program synthesis.

 <!--more-->
 {: class="table-of-content"}